Totally Beara-ble

 Leaving Cork behind, we headed towards the coast and stopped at Kinsale for lunch, a busy harbour town with narrow winding cobbled streets and colourful little shops.
 The seafood chowder at Kitty O’Shays was delicious.

-We took the coast roads around to our home for tonight at Ross Carbery.
-We’re staying at a Bed and Breakfast, run by the very cheerful Englishman Ross!
+We took the coast roads around to our home for tonight at Rosscarbery.
+We’re staying at a Bed and Breakfast, run by the very cheerful Englishman, Ross!
 Ross gave us some great advice regarding a dinner venue…so glad we took him up!
 Hayes Restaurant at Glandore 15 minutes up the road.
-Simply spectacular scenery and food.
+Simply spectacular scenery and food, overlooking the ocean.
 For the first time in Ireland we were able to sit outside to eat, soaking up the afternoon/evening sun.
-To top off the day, on the way back to Ross Carbery, we found the Dromberg Stone Circle.
+To top off the day, on the way back to Rosscarbery, we found the Dromberg Stone Circle.
 Exploring it right on sunset (at 9.30pm!) was perfect.

 It IS a Long Way To Tipperary!